allfed/mink/README.md

     basics_15jun22/small_java_programs/java8_IFPRIconverter/src/org/DSSATRunner

-If you don't list SNX names, then the megaenvironemnts will be used.
+If you don't list SNX names, then the megaenvironments will be used.
 If you list them, it is assumed there is no mapping available in default_cultivar_mappings.csv.

 crops:
 - name: maize